teppei-mcbi/tn-robot/README.md

 Code test: Robot challenge

-With this app, the app reads a text file under the folder: 'test-data' and the file should include all the commands.
+With this app, the app reads a text file under the folder: 'test-data' and the text file should include all the commands.
+Also by changing the mode  in config, you can read user input from command line.

 ## Start command line app